haiwen/seafile-admin-docs/manual/deploy/README.md

 ## Manually deployment options

 * [Deploying Seafile with MySQL](using_mysql.md)
-* [Deploying Seafile with SQLite](using_sqlite.md), note, deploy Seafile with SQLite is deprecated since version 11.0
+* [Deploying Seafile with SQLite](using_sqlite.md), note, deploy Seafile with SQLite is not supported since version 11.0
 * [Config Seahub with Nginx](deploy_with_nginx.md)
 * [Enabling Https with Nginx](https_with_nginx.md)
 * [Config Seahub with Apache](deploy_with_apache.md)
 * [Enabling Https with Apache](https_with_apache.md)
-* [Add Memcached](add_memcached.md), adding memcached is very important if you have more than 50 users.
 * [Start Seafile at System Bootup](start_seafile_at_system_bootup.md)
 * [Firewall settings](using_firewall.md)
 * [Logrotate](using_logrotate.md)